YouTube Rewind: 2014

 On December 9, 2014, YouTube Rewind: Turn Down for 2014, referencing DJ Snake and Lil Jon's "Turn Down for What", was released.
 It was again created and produced by YouTube and Portal A Interactive.
 Over 10 songs were mashed-up by DJ Earworm for the video.
-The video was not structured around songs, as in previous years, with more Internet memes and trends used alongside the music.
+The video was not structured around songs, as in previous years, but with more Internet memes and trends used alongside the music.
 Its main feature was the YouTube Rewind Button flag, with which YouTubers and other notable personalities run throughout the video.
 The flag was run through the sets of The Colbert Report by Big Bird; Conan by host Conan O'Brien himself, with Freddie Wong acting as substitute host; and Last Week Tonight with John Oliver by Kid President.
 The actual Rewind Button was not shown until the end of the video.
+It also marked the first appearance of Vsauce in the Rewind series.

 2015

 On December 9, 2015, YouTube Rewind: Now Watch Me 2015, referencing Silentó's "Watch Me (Whip/Nae Nae)", was released.
 It was again created and produced by YouTube and Portal A Interactive, and was the first one to feature a hashtag, in this case #YouTubeRewind.
-The video heavily incorporated references to previous years of YouTube due to 2015 being the year of the website's tenth anniversary.
+The video heavily incorporated references to previous years of YouTube, due to 2015 being the year of the website's tenth anniversary.
 The music mashup was produced by The Hood Internet and included songs such as Major Lazer and DJ Snake's "Lean On", the Weeknd's "Can't Feel My Face", and Justin Bieber's "What Do You Mean?".
 Additionally, Avicii produced an original remix of "Broken Arrows" for the video.
-The video featured more gaming personalities than previous years, including Markiplier, CaptainSparklez, MatPat and Smosh Games, with a segment set up to resemble Five Nights at Freddy's.
-PewDiePie and Zoella makes an appearance halfway through the video, where they're shown next to a scoreboard with two dates of December 9, 2015, a reference to Back to the Future Part II, which is set in 2015.
+The video featured more gaming personalities than in previous years, including Markiplier, CaptainSparklez, MatPat, and Smosh Games, with a segment set up to resemble Five Nights at Freddy's.
+PewDiePie and Zoella make an appearance halfway through the video, where they are shown next to a scoreboard with two dates of December 9, 2015, a reference to Back to the Future Part II, which is set in 2015.
 Zoella changes one scoreboard date back to February 14, 2005, leaving the other at December 9, 2015.
 Afterwards, PewDiePie "brofists" the Rewind button, triggering the video to show past viral videos and memes from 2015 back to 2005.
 After the credits, the Fine Brothers are shown arguing about whether PewDiePie is actually in the video.